NGnius/rxsm/README.md

 * Move a save between creative and community (build and play) game modes
 * Create a new save with a unique ID
 * Force unique IDs to avoid ID conflicts
+* Import and export zip files of save(s)

 ## FAQ

 > **I don't see any saves when I start RXSM, how do I fix it?**

 *There should be a prompt on startup so you can fix this.
-If you need more information of it doesn't show up, [go here](https://github.com/NGnius/rxsm/wiki/User-Guide#configuration).*
+If you need more information or it doesn't show up, [go here](https://github.com/NGnius/rxsm/wiki/User-Guide#configuration).*

 > **How do I use RXSM?**